emacsmirror/inhibit-mouse/README.md

 - [dir-config.el](https://github.com/jamescherti/dir-config.el): Automatically find and evaluate .dir-config.el Elisp files to configure directory-specific settings.
 - [flymake-bashate.el](https://github.com/jamescherti/flymake-bashate.el): A package that provides a Flymake backend for the bashate Bash script style checker.
 - [flymake-ansible-lint.el](https://github.com/jamescherti/flymake-ansible-lint.el): An Emacs package that offers a Flymake backend for ansible-lint.
-- [compile-angel.el](https://github.com/jamescherti/compile-angel.el): An Emacs package that automatically compiles Emacs loaded or saved Elisp libraries.
-This lightweight alternative to auto-compile not only compiles Elisp files loaded with load and require, but also handles deferred and autoloaded files.
 - [quick-sdcv.el](https://github.com/jamescherti/quick-sdcv.el): This package enables Emacs to function as an offline dictionary by using the sdcv command-line tool directly within Emacs.